This page is about essential thrombocythaemia. There is information about

 Anagrelide reduces the number of platelets.
 Doctors use it to treat ET when hydroxycarbamide is no longer working.
 Or you may have the two drugs together.
 Anagrelide does cause side effects that some people find difficult to cope with.
 These include breathlessness and tiredness from anaemia, a racing heart, headache and feeling sick.
 It can also cause more serious heart problems.

 Interferon is a type of biological therapy and helps to boost the immune system.
 It can help to control the number of platelets.
-It is a common first treatment for people who are under 40 years of age at diagnosis.
+You usually have it as an injection under the skin, about 3 times a week.
 Side effects of interferon include flu like symptoms and tiredness.
+Pegylated interferon is being looked at in trials.
+It stays in the body for longer and so you usually only have this injection once a week.

 Radioactive phosphorus is a type of radiotherapy that helps to stop the bone marrow producing too many platelets.
 You may have this if you are older and have advanced disease.
 It isn’t a common treatment because research suggests it may increase the risk of developing leukaemia.
 There is more information about radioactive phosphorus therapy in the radiotherapy section.